nicchunglow/music-player/README.md

 ### Mobile-Responsive

-As the product thought was to have a mobile-first application, the current app is mobile-responsive, with the recommended viewing dimensions at :
+As the product's thought was to have a mobile-first application, the current app is mobile-responsive, with the recommended viewing dimensions at :

 - Mobile view : 430 x 932 (Iphone 14 pro max reference)